CSUBioGroup/NanoLoop/README.md

 mkdir out_dir
 ```
 ## Get demo data

 **1.Loop**

 The loop data of HG001-HG004 has been placed in the data/directory

 **2.Methylation**

 The WGBS data of HG001-HG004 can be obtained from NCBI (GSE186383)

 **3.Nanopore assembly data**

-The assembly data of HG001 (NA12878) and HG002 can be obtained from https://zenodo.org/records/5228989 download
+The assembly data of HG001 (NA12878) and HG002 can be obtained from https://zenodo.org/records/5228989

 ## Usage
 **1.Generate negative samples**